-It’s worth noting that this is not a comprehensive list.
-If you happened to lose a loved one due to the misconduct or carelessness of someone else, you should get in touch with our experienced wrongful death lawyers in Reno right away.
+It’s worth noting that this list is not comprehensive.
+If you have lost a loved one due to the misconduct or carelessness of another individual or organization, contact our experienced wrongful death lawyers in Reno right away.
 We will protect your rights and work to help you recover compensation.

-The compensation that you can receive in a wrongful death lawsuit depends on the specific circumstances of your case.
+Wrongful death results in a host of unexpected expenses.
+That said, the compensation that you can receive in a wrongful death lawsuit depends upon the specific circumstances of your case.
 Usually, you will be able to recover the following:

 - The loss of a relationship with the family member, such as a loss of consortium (for spouses) or the loss of affection and care (in a child-parent situation).

-It may also be possible to recover punitive damages.
-The goal of punitive damages is not to provide you with compensation for your losses arising from the wrongful death of a loved one; instead, punitive damages are designed to serve as a punishment for malicious or outrageous actions and to discourage others in a similar position from doing the same thing that the defendant did in your situation.
+It may also be possible to recover Punitive Damages.
+The goal of punitive damages is not to provide you with compensation for your losses arising from the wrongful death of a loved one; instead, they are designed to serve as a punishment for malicious or outrageous actions and to discourage others in a similar position from doing the same thing that the defendant did in your situation.